 Cut a green rectangle measuring 2.5″ x 8″ and another one 2.5″ x 5″.
 Take the 5″ piece and mark a line 1.5″ from one end.
 Then cut vertically up to the line to make the fringes for the scarf, as below.

 Cut 2 triangles in grey measuring 3 x 3″.
-See the cutting diagram below.
+See the cutting diagram below, or use the pattern.

 Cut 2 triangles in pink measuring 2.5 x 2.5″, as below.